Judith Skillman

-Judith Skillman (born 1954) is a contemporary northwest American poet and the author of eighteen books of verse.
-She is the winner of many poetry awards, including the Eric Mathieu King Fund from the Academy of American Poets, and has received grants from the Centrum Foundation, King County Arts Commission, and the Washington State Arts Commission, and Artist Trust.
+Judith Skillman (born 1954) is a contemporary northwest American poet and the author of over twenty collections of verse.
+She is the winner of many poetry awards, including the Eric Mathieu King Fund from the Academy of American Poets, and has received an Artist Trust Gap grant.
 Skillman is also a translator from the French, most notably of the poet Anne-Marie Derese.

 She has had 26 poems published in the Journal of the American Medical Association (JAMA).
 In addition her work has appeared in Poetry, Shenandoah, The Southern Review, Prairie Schooner, Cimarron Review, and many other journals.
-Anthologies include Nasty Women Poets, Lost Horse Press, 2017.
+Anthologies include Nasty Women Poets, Lost Horse Press, 2017, Cream City 50th Anniversary Anthology, and Raven Chronicles Take a Stand Against Hate.